adelmuursepp/adelmuursepp/README.md

 <br/>

 ## 💡 In the future
-- Looking for Summer 2023 Internship
+- Looking to get proficient in multiple Full Stack development frameworks

 <br/>